 A doctor will ask you to describe your symptoms in detail.
 You might find the questions too intrusive, but the quality of pain, frequency, time of day, all matter as it will help pinpoint the cause of your pain.

 In addition, they will perform a very thorough medical examination.
 For example, Homan’s test which is compressing the calf is done to confirm DVT or the straight leg test is done to check for sciatica.
 These initial tests help you get started on preliminary treatment.
 The physical examination helps the doctor identify the primary cause of your calf pain.
-Is it the tendon, vein, artery or nerve that is the source of your calf pain?
+Is it the muscle, the tendon, vein, artery or nerve that is the source of your calf pain?

 Doctors make you perform a series of maneuvers like Thompson test and Garrick test where the doctor will ask you to raise your leg, flex and plant your feet.
 It may all feel unnecessary but these tests help narrow down which muscle, which nerve and blood vessel is responsible for your pain.
 The Homan’s test is indicative of a venous issue while the straight leg test, pinpoints a nerve problem.

 Doctors may suggest doing a Doppler Ultrasound to visualize your veins.
 A normal ultrasound can produce images but cannot monitor your blood flow.
 A Doppler ultrasound differs from a normal ultrasound because it can show the blood flowing through your veins or if there is any obstruction.

 Your doctor may ask for X-rays to see your tendons and joints.
 They may also request for CT’s (Computerized Tomography scans) or MRI’s (Magnetic Resonance Imaging) if they want to look at the joints and the spinal column.
 In addition, they may perform nerve conduction studies.
 These are studies where the doctors measure how fast the electrical impulses are being sent across your nerve.